kokolight/win_install_sql/README.md

 Role Variables
 --------------

-You can find the role variables in var folder
+You can find the role variables in var folder:
 * ssms_download_url - The url of the SSMS download
 * mssql_download_url - The url of the MSSQL download
 * installation_path - The path to install the SQL to